 Driving the Route of the Seven Lakes is something that can be done in one day, independently by renting a car or by joining a guided tour.

-Like the name of the drive suggests, there are seven main lakes along this route: Lake Machónico, Lake Escondido, Lake Correntoso, Lake Espejo, Lake Lácar, Lake Falkner, and Lake Villarino.
+As the name of the drive suggests, there are seven main lakes along this route: Lake Machónico, Lake Escondido, Lake Correntoso, Lake Espejo, Lake Lácar, Lake Falkner, and Lake Villarino.

 If you were to drive the Route of the Seven Lakes without making a single stop along the way, it would take just under 2 hours, however, it’s best done as a full day trip with plenty of stops along the way.